 do it (home) Part 2

 do it (home) part 2

-This new version of the project is a growing selection of instructions distributed online, and simultaneously through over 30 collaborating art spaces from within ICI’s international network.
-It contains existing and newly commissioned contributions by artists, currently available in English and Spanish. do it (home) will take you away from your screens, and recreate an art experience at home.
-You will respond to the artist’s call, follow their lead, enter their world, and realize an artwork on their behalf.
+To Obrist, “ do it has always been global and local, public and private — spheres of life that for many have coalesced in recent months.” do it (home) will take you away from your screens, and recreate an art experience at home.
+You will respond to the artists’ call, follow their lead, enter their world, and realize an artwork on their behalf.
 When you’re ready to return to the screen, share that you did it!
 Make connections with other doers on Instagram, #doithome